Constance Burrell: Business Interests

-This ship was built at the SS Strathardle in 1910.
+This ship was built as the SS Strathardle in 1910.
 Constance Burrell owned 5 shares in the Strathardle Steam Ship Co.
 Ltd.

 Constance was a major investor in the Burrell & Son shipping company.
 She held shares in most of the ships built after 1904 and was one of the principal proposers in the establishment of all but two of the 32 single-ship companies managed by Burrell & Son.
 She acquired additional shares following the death of her mother in law, Isabella Burrell in 1912.
 She was accused of acting on her husband's behalf in this sale, but the court decreed that she had acted on her own behalf, using her own estate and that it was her own business decision.

 After William and Constance moved to Hutton Castle the estate was divided into individual private limited companies.
 Constance was appointed chairman of the three companies.
 The Hutton Estate Company Ltd was the largest, with a capital of £16,100.
 The Blackburn Estate Company had a capital of £8,100 and the Whiterig Estate Company £6,100.

 At the time of her death in 1961 she was described as a property owner and her estate was valued at £42,542.